 The felony record itself can be particularly difficult to overcome.
 Issues with passing many background checks aren't uncommon and loans can also be tricky to obtain.
 Some also can't apply for certain professional licenses or have their current qualifications stripped from them.

 Jefferson County Criminal Attorney

 Consulting a criminal impersonation attorney early on can have many benefits.
 Vital evidence exists that needs to be preserved and carefully analyzed.
 We have decades of experience representing clients facing impersonation charges throughout Colorado.
 Perhaps no underlying crimes took place or the impersonation wasn't criminal.
 Nevertheless, contact us to book a free initial consultation.
 We will thoroughly look over your impersonation case and suggest next steps in your defense, all while prioritizing the best possible outcome.

 If you or someone you know is facing criminal impersonation charges in Colorado, be smart.
-Contact the experienced defense lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the experienced defense lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.